Kongsberg Geospatial

-Kongsberg Geospatial is a Situational Awareness and Geospatial Visualization software company located in Ottawa, Ontario, Canada.
-It was founded in 1992 as Gallium Visual Systems Inc. and purchased in 2006 by Norwegian Defence firm Kongsberg Gruppen.
-It currently operates as a subsidiary of Kongsberg Defence & Aerospace and in 2012, officially changed its name to Kongsberg Gallium Ltd.
+Kongsberg Geospatial is a software company based in Ottawa, Ontario, Canada.
+Founded in 1992 as Gallium Visual Systems Inc., it was acquired by Kongsberg Gruppen & Aerospace in 2006.
+It currently operates as a subsidiary of Kongsberg Defence & Aerospace and in 2012, officially changed its name to Kongsberg Gallium Ltd. The company was known as Kongsberg Gallium before adopting the name Kongsberg Geospatial in 2016.

 Partnership

-In 2019, Kongsberg Geospatial and AiRXOS partner for the management to provide automated, unmanned traffic control systems across essential infrastructure.
+In 2019, Kongsberg Geospatial and AiRXOS entered into a partnership concerning automated and unmanned traffic management systems.

-In May 2020, Kongsberg Geospatial, Larus Technologies, and the Civil Air Search and Rescue Association of Canada (CASARA) to help establish innovative approaches for drone usage in search and rescue operations in rural areas around Canada leveraging geospatial tools, artificial intelligence, and computer vision software.
+In May 2020, Kongsberg Geospatial, Larus Technologies, and the Civil Air Search and Rescue Association of Canada (CASARA) collaborated on the use of drones in search-and-rescue operations in rural areas of Canada.
+The collaboration involved geospatial tools, artificial intelligence, and computer vision software.